 If your primary use for cycling shoes is indoor cycling classes, you’re probably better off purchasing a pair that with enough traction to keep you vertical from the locker room to the studio.
 These can certainly also be used for outdoor rides, but will be a bit heavier than those constructed exclusively for road biking.

 The main difference between different types of indoor cycling shoes is the type of cleat, or binding, with which the shoe is compatible.
-There are two primary types of cleats, each of which is compatible with a different type of pedal.
+There are two primary types of cleats, each of which is compatible with a different type of pedal: SPD and Delta.

-Three-hole (commonly called “Delta”) system: Again, if you plan to use your shoes for serious road cycling as well, the three-hole option is considered slightly more efficient in terms of energy transfer.
-The three-hole system is less common among gyms, but major studios, like Flywheel, offer Delta clips on their indoor cycling shoes.
+- Three hole system, also known as “Delta:” Again, if you plan to use your shoes for serious road cycling as well, the three-hole option is considered slightly more efficient in terms of energy transfer.
+The three-hole system is less common among gyms, but major studios offer Delta clips on their indoor cycling shoes.
 White also notes that Delta-style clips “are larger and easier to clip in, especially when indoor cycling in a dimly lit studio.”